You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 And they all go make nice for a night, or at least they try to.

-Uh because they had a couple of amateurs in there, Cheryl Crow and Lori David, who made a beeline for Rove's table, which uh was numbered 92.
+But this year, they were unable to pull it off because they had a couple of amateurs in there, Cheryl Crowe and Lori David, who made a B-line for Rove's table, which was number 92.

-I went over to him, I said, I urge you to take a new look at global warming.
+I said, I urge you to take a new look at global warming.

-He went zero to a hundred with me.
+He went zero to 100 with me.

 I've never had anybody be so rude.

-Rove's version was she came over to insult me and she succeeded.
+Rove's version was, she came over to insult me and she succeeded.

-Now, who are we gonna believe here?
+Now, who are we going to believe here?

 You work for me, she told Rove.

-Uh no was his response.
+Noah was his response.

-I work for the American people, and they came back with, we are the American people.
+And they came back with, we are the American people.

 We have a couple of audio sound bites here.

-This is from the Today Show, Lester Holt, a co-host uh Sunday morning today show talking to Cheryl Crow and Lori David.
+Lester Holt, a co-host, Sunday morning today show, talking to Cheryl Crowe and Lori David.

 He said, last night you had a unique opportunity.